borntyping/nus/README.markdown

 # Nice Urls, Simple CMS

-Provides a simple Content managment system that provides pages with simple urls, such as
+Provides a simple Content managment system that provides pages with nice urls, such as
 	http://www.domain.com/homepage
 	http://www.domain.com/about